-7.2 How to Adjust the IF-80 Hopper
+3.7.3 How to Adjust the IF-80 Hopper

 The IF-80 has a built-in hopper.
 The following is an example of how to adjust this hopper.
-It is assumed that the installation and connection of the hopper and feeder have been completed.
+Run the hopper calibration.
+Refer to the following section for further details.